Seat Leon Hatchback (2012 - ) review

 The third SEAT Leon is less curvaceous than previous versions, with sharp lines replacing the rounded features and rear window of the old car.
 It looks great though, and will stand out when compared with more conservatively styled rivals from Volkswagen, Ford and Vauxhall.
 Even entry-level Leons have an athletic stance, as well as body-coloured mirrors, tinted windows and a chrome grille, but it’s worth upgrading to the FR version if you can afford it.
-You need at least an SE model to get standard alloy wheels, and sporty FR models look even better, with unique bumpers and twin exhaust pipes; they look sharper still if you choose bright paintwork and snazzy all-LED headlamps.
-The latter have a triangular daytime running light which really sets the car apart on the road.
+You need at least an SE model to get standard alloy wheels, and sporty FR models look even better, with unique bumpers and twin exhausts; they look sharper still if you choose one of the brighter paintwork options and snazzy all-LED headlamps.
+The latter have triangular daytime running lights which really set the car apart on the road.
 Splash out on the sportiest Leon - the Cupra - and you'll get these dazzling headlights as standard, plus larger 19-inch alloys, a roof mounted spoiler, honeycomb grilled design and a sporty body kit.
 It's pleasingly aggressive, but also subtle enough to sit on the driveway without attracting too much unwanted attention from every boy racer who goes past.

 This was the area which needed most improvement over previous Leons, and SEAT has succeeded in bringing the interior up to scratch.
 The infotainment and sat-nav system is now right at the top of the central console, at the same height as the instrument cluster, so it is much easier to reach (and read) while you're on the move.
 The materials all look and feel decent, with plenty of soft-touch plastic, and there are crisp and clear white and red displays.
 It's not as well built as a VW Golf, and the dark colours used do make it seem a tad dull, but the simple dash layout and clean design mean that it's really easy to use.
 Tech-lovers will want the Media System Plus, with a 5.8-inch display featuring a touch screen with pinch-to-zoom and finger-swiping, as well as crisp graphics.
 The standard system is ok, but can take a while to respond to you inputs, and it not as sharp as the latest systems.
 While the cabin isn’t quite as plush as the Volkswagen Golf or Audi A3’s, it’s not far off, and certainly beats the Vauxhall Astra and Ford Focus for desirability.